solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 ### Serverless?

-One thing _Kinesis Streams_ are lacking at the moment is built-in autoscaling that would automatically respond to changes in the incoming traffic by resharding the stream.
+One thing _Kinesis Streams_ is lacking at the moment is built-in autoscaling that would automatically respond to changes in the incoming traffic by resharding the stream.
 It is possible to implement your own version of "autoscaling" as described in [this post](https://aws.amazon.com/blogs/big-data/scaling-amazon-kinesis-data-streams-with-aws-application-auto-scaling/).
 Disclaimer: one would need to use five other AWS services to make this work, so "autoscaling" is really a far-stretched term here IMO :)

 ![autoscaling](/img/kinesis/autoscaling.png){: .img.centered }

 Why not just add an enormous amount of shards to a stream to accommodate all possible spikes in incoming traffic, you might be asking?
 You could, but that will cost you.
 In addition to paying for the amount of data being streamed, every open shard is being charged for on an hourly basis.

-Though being fully managed, in a sense, _Kinesis Streams_ are still not entirely serverless.
+Though being fully managed, in a sense, _Kinesis Streams_ is still not entirely serverless.
 After all, you do need to provision the capacity (shards), pay for that provisioned capacity even if it is not fully utilized and manage the scaling yourself.
 In a way, it is like DynamoDB in its early days.
 And like in the case with DynamoDB, I do firmly believe the actual autoscaling is coming, at some point, soon.
 This, of course, might be just my wishful thinking :)

 But I digress.